godotengine/godot-docs/tutorials/3d/reflection_probes.rst

 As you can see, this blending is never perfect (after all, these are box reflections, not real reflections), but these artifacts are only visible when using perfectly mirrored reflections.
-Normally, scenes have normal mapping and varying levels of roughness which can hide this.
+Normally, scenes have normal mapping and varying levels of roughness, which can hide this.

 Alternatively, Reflection Probes work well blended together with Screen Space Reflections to solve these problems.
-Combining them makes local reflections appear more faithful while probes are only used as fallback when no screen-space information is found:
+Combining them makes local reflections appear more faithful, while probes are only used as a fallback when no screen-space information is found:

 .. image:: img/refprobe_ssr.png